adityapalnitkar/adityapalnitkar.github.io/_posts/2016-3-26-Week-Nine.md

 ## What did I do this past week? ##

 Flew back to Austin on Sunday and got to work right away.
 This past week, [my group and I finished the first phase of the IDB project](http://www.sweatshop.tech/).
 We did not get much work done together during Spring Break, so it was a bit hectic when school resumed.
 On Wednesday, I had a test to get my foreign language credit that I think went well.
-I also had some work for Compilers and Marketing
+I also had some work for Compilers and Marketing.

 ## What's in the way? ##

 I don't think I contributed enough to the first phase of our project.
 This was mainly due to my language test and other submissions that came up at the same time.
-Although I put in as much time as I possibly could for the first submission, I feel like I have not fully understand how all aspects of our website work yet.
-Over the next few days, I'd like to review the work my partners did by analyzing each commit so that I can add more value where it is needed in Phase 2.
+Although I put in as much time as I possibly could for the first phase, I feel like I have not fully understood how all aspects of our website work yet.
+Over the next few days, I'd like to review the work my group did by analyzing each commit so that I can add more value where it is needed in Phase 2.

 ## What will I do next week? ##

 Next week, our group will work on Phase 2 of the project.
 Since this part involves database work, we are slightly less worried as we are already using a way to dynamically serve content on our pages.
-I have a Compilers project due Monday, followed by Networks assignment and exam due Wednesday and Friday respectively.
-I expect a hectic week.
+I also have a Compilers project due Monday, followed by Networks assignment and exam due Wednesday and Friday respectively - I expect a hectic week.

 ## What's my experience of the class? ##